Bank of Maharashtra tops list of PSU lenders in credit growth in Q2 | Business

 - India

-It was followed by Union Bank of India with 21.54 per cent growth to Rs 7,52,469 crore.
-The country's largest lender State Bank of India stood at third spot with 18.15 per cent jump in gross advances.
+It was followed by Union Bank of India with a 21.54 per cent growth to Rs 7,52,469 crore.
+The country's largest lender State Bank of India stood at the third spot with an 18.15 per cent jump in gross advances.

 However, SBI's total loans were about 17 times higher at Rs 25,47,390 crore as compared to Rs 1,48,216 crore of BoM in absolute terms.